 Tamron also appoints multiple independent external directors possessing a wealth of knowledge, expertise and independence and has set up a Nominating Committee and Compensation Committee as advisory bodies to enhance supervisory functions.

-To the Board of Directors, Tamron appoints 11 directors (two of whom are external directors), including one foreign director and one female director, as well as 4 corporate auditors (three of whom are external auditors).
+To the Board of Directors, Tamron appoints 12 directors (three of whom are external directors), including one foreign director and two female directors, as well as 4 corporate auditors (three of whom are external auditors).

 1. Board of Directors